gubcodes/11ty-blog/src/posts/2021/03/How-I-Built-and-Published-This-Blog.md

 ---
 title: "How I Built and Published This Blog"
-byline: Dipping my toes into 11ty...
+byline: "Embracing Static Site Generation"
 date: "2021-03-23"
 tags:
 - "how i did it"